julie-jiang/sudoku/README.md

                     [--check-all | -ca <filelist>] \
                     [--generate  | -g  <some number>]
 ```
-*Woah, that's a lot of options.
-No worries, let's go through them.*
 ### Solve
 You can either solve one puzzle or solve a bunch of puzzle.
 To solve one puzzle, you must provide the name of the file that contains a